The White House faces many questions about Biden's health and medical history. Here are some answers

 Have Biden’s physical exams found signs of Parkinson’s or other neurological diseases?

-Not according to the most recent doctor’s letter, issued in February after Biden’s last physical.
+Not according to the report of the president’s most recent physical, issued in February.
 Jean-Pierre cited that document Monday in response to reporters’ questions.

 Why has a neurologist specializing in Parkinson’s visited the White House?